CivMC/Civ/plugins/bastion-paper/README.md

   * Relaunch the server

 There's only one permission that may need changed: Bastion.dev.
 It currently just controls the text from the info command.

+To compile:
+ * Download Bukkit
+ * Download Citadel
+ * Link to Bukkit and Citadel and compile